buildkite/terraform-provider-buildkite/docs/resources/pipeline.md

 Lifecycles will replace the deprecated `deletion_protection` in `v1` of the provider in favour of `lifecycle` rules.

-#### Deprecation notice
-`archive_on_delete` has been deprecated and moved to provider configuration instead.
-The usage through provider configuration makes more sense and will apply to all pipelines managed through terraform.
-Please see `archive_pipeline_on_delete`.

 ## Example Usage with GitHub Provider Settings

 ```hcl